shinyay/getting-started-with-multi-agent-java-app/README-Microsoft-Tools-Products.md

 This document provides detailed explanations of all the Microsoft tools and products used in the Multi-Agent Banking Assistant application.

-## Programming Languages and Frameworks

-### Java
-Java serves as the primary backend language for this project.
-It provides platform independence, strong typing, and extensive libraries which make it ideal for enterprise applications.
-In this project, Java powers all the backend microservices including the account, payment, transaction history, and copilot services.

-### Spring Boot
-Spring Boot is an open-source Java-based framework that simplifies the development of standalone, production-grade Spring-based applications.
-In this project, Spring Boot provides:
-- Auto-configuration of application components
-- Embedded server capabilities
-- Health monitoring and metrics
-- Simplified dependency management
-- RESTful API development capabilities for our microservices

-### TypeScript
-TypeScript is a strongly-typed superset of JavaScript that adds static types to the language.
-In this project, TypeScript powers the frontend application, providing better tooling, earlier detection of errors, and improved developer experience through features like autocompletion and interface definitions.

-### React
-React is a JavaScript library for building user interfaces, particularly single-page applications.
-In this project, React is used to build the frontend application, providing:
-- Component-based architecture for reusable UI elements
-- Virtual DOM for efficient rendering
-- Declarative approach to UI development
-- Integration with TypeScript for type safety

 ## AI and Cognitive Services

 ### Azure OpenAI